 Frankly, I’m surprised it didn’t happen sooner!

 Disclosure: This post contain a referral link, which means I’ll be receive a monetary bonus should you choose to sign up.
-For more information on my policies and disclosures, visit this page.
+This in no way impacts my opinion or recommendations of these services.

 What is Rakuten?

 Rakuten is a Japanese marketing company that acquired Ebates in 2014, but it wasn’t until the 2019 Superbowl that they began to really publicize the merge.

 I’ve actually been a part of Rakuten for nearly as long, as it’s one of the ways I make money with affiliate marketing.

 Rakuten itself was originally Buy.com (founded in 1997) but they were then bought out by the Japanese company in 2010 as an attempt to enter the American market.
 They actually became a very close competitor with Amazon before the buy out!

 Not only that, but if you were someone who made money selling on Ebay around 2008, you may very well remember Buy.com.
 They formed a partnership with Ebay and quickly became their top seller, but were not charged listing fees – something that angered a lot of independent sellers.

 Maybe this is my nerdy side coming out, but I find the growth of this company to be fascinating (all the more with their Ebates merge, too!)